Seasonal Decorating with Winter Colors

 Silver and Gold

 A metallic color palette looks luxurious in any dining room.
 Usher in a glamorous new year with accent chairs and drapes in golden yellow tones or rugs in silver-gray shades.
-Serve holiday meals on a buffet with pewter hardware, or use a beautiful crystal chandelier above your dining table to illuminate stunning china patterns and sparkling tableware.
+Serve holiday drinks on a chrome bar cart, or use a beautiful brass chandelier above your glass top table to illuminate stunning china patterns and sparkling flatware.

 From rustic motifs to comfy farmhouse decor, wood furniture and warm brown accents make lovely additions to your winter dining room design.
-Dress a light wood table with a burlap runner and complete this homespun theme with a taupe area rug and a large wooden wall mirror above the buffet.
+Dress a light wood table with a burlap runner centered atop a taupe area rug.
+Large wooden wall mirrors, chandeliers in deep walnut hues or rustic wall art can also give the space a comfortable, homespun vibe.

 Winter Bedroom Ideas